Solving Hard Math Questions: Uncovering Division Theory

 There might be a question bugging you for a very long time.
 If that virus did not infect your brain cells, it will infiltrate now because I have a very basic and yet complex question.

-Whenever we do addition, subtraction, or multiplication, we start from the right and progress toward the left.
-That is, you would add the right-most numbers first with the lowest place values and then keep on moving left until the problem is solved.
-But have you ever noticed that we do the opposite for division?
+When we do addition, subtraction, or multiplication, we start on the right and work our way to the left.
+That example, you would start by adding the right-most integers with the lowest place values and then work your way left until the problem is solved.
+But have you ever observed that we do the reverse with division?

-Indeed, when you are dividing a number, you start from the digit with the highest place value and then go down the line.
+Indeed, when dividing a number, you begin with the digit with the highest place value and work your way down.
 But why?

 Logic dictates that multiplication and division are similar, so they should share similar patterns, attributes, and processes.
 Or if we apply another skewed logic, we should say that subtraction and division are destructive and decreasing in nature and so they should share a similar pattern.
 But why does only division stand out as an anomaly from the rest of the crowd and why not any other operation?
 Let's find out.